marjanstoimchev/pcts_dimensionality_reduction/README.md

 This repository contains scripts and utilities for preparing ARFF (Attribute-Relation File Format) files from deep learning feature extractions for use with [CLUS+](https://github.com/knowledge-technologies/clus), a predictive clustering machine learning system.

+This work is based on the research presented in:

+> Sintija Stevanoska, Marjan Stoimchev, Jurica Levatić, and Sašo Džeroski. **"Dimensionality Reduction for Efficient Semi-supervised Learning from Remote Sensing Images."** In *Machine Learning and Principles and Practice of Knowledge Discovery in Databases: International Workshops of ECML PKDD 2024, Vilnius, Lithuania, September 9--13, 2024, Revised Selected Papers, Part III, Communications in Computer and Information Science, vol. 2560*.
+Springer, Cham, 2026 (In press).

 ## About CLUS+

 [CLUS+](https://github.com/knowledge-technologies/clus) is a Java-based decision tree and rule induction software developed by the Department of Knowledge Technologies at Jožef Stefan Institute.
 It implements a predictive clustering framework that handles: